monolyth-php/cliff/README.md

 > argument parsing, help features (see below) etc. Cliff will show a warning
 > about it; if you're not using Cliff you shouldn't, ehm, be using Cliff ;)

-## Flags
+## Options
-A "flag" is an invocation component prefixed by `-` or `--`.
+A "option" is an invocation component prefixed by `-` or `--`.
 Traditionally on Unix-like systems, a single dash implies "followed by a single letter, and optionally a value", whilst the double dash implies "followed by multiple letters, an equals sign and a more complex value". `cliff` follows this tradition.

-All flags are set as properties on the command.
-The flags are "normalised", i.e. a flag `my_user_name` will end up as `$this->myUserName`.
+All options are set as properties on the command.
+The options are "normalised", i.e. a option `my_user_name` will end up as `$this->myUserName`.

-The implementor should define all flags as public properties.
-Any non-public property is not considered a flag but e.g. a dependency injection.
+The implementor should define all options as public properties.
+Any non-public property is not considered a option but e.g. a dependency injection.

-### Defining short-hand flags
+### Defining short-hand options
-The default for any flag is to also define a short-hand version with its first letter in lowercase, e.g. a flag `--password` will also be available as `-p`.
+The default for any option is to also define a short-hand version with its first letter in lowercase, e.g. a option `--password` will also be available as `-p`.
 For complicated commands with many arguments, this may give conflicts. `cliff` will first use the uppercased version of the duplicate argument.
-If that too is already taken, it will ignore the duplicate shorthand flag.
+If that too is already taken, it will ignore the duplicate shorthand option.

 So e.g. if your command class specifies the `file`, `format` and `foo` properties, only `-f` for `---file` and `-F` for format will be available as a